Probate versus probate avoidance

 There are two commonly used strategies in estate planning, probate versus probate avoidance.
 Each has advantages and disadvantages like anything else.

 Simply put, probate is the way that a person’s estate – their stuff – passes to their heirs.
 Probate is used to transfer title to any assets you own at the time of your death that are solely in your name and did not pass to someone else by operation of law.

 If the person who died left a valid Will, a probate court accepts the Will.
 The executor then has the authority to go about the business of settling the estate.
 The court doesn’t have to do much, because the Will and other estate plan documents tell the executor what to do.

+Many people find that probate is too time consuming, costly and want to avoid the potential for family discord.
 Fortunately, we have estate planning tools that help people avoid probate.

 Beneficiary Designations.
 You can add Transfer on Death (TOD) or Pay on Death (POD) beneficiary designations to your financial accounts.
 Upon your death, the funds in those account are passed to the beneficiaries immediately.
 No probate court action needed!

 Let Us Help You.

 Ultimately the probate versus probate avoidance is your choice to make.
 We can help you design a plan that involves probate.
 If you prefer, we can help you with strategic estate planning to help your heirs avoid a lengthy probate proceeding.
 At Adams & Miller, P.C., we thoughtfully evaluate our client’s needs, then craft estate plans that include the best options.
 Call us at 256-237-3339 or use our Contact Form to let us know you’re ready to develop your estate plan.